-The external event can be used to change the record sample rate if the unit is set in the Autospeed mode.
-The high and low sample rates and Autospeed mode are set in the Record Setup Program menu.
-Refer to Section 5.7.5.
-If the switch is open (inactive) the recording at the low sample rate, if the switch is closed (active) the recording is at the high sample rate.
+The external event can be used to alter the record sample.
+If the switch is open (inactive) the recording at the low record rate, if the switch is closed (active) the recording is at the high record rate.
 The external input works in conjunction with the Record Speed option in the FUNCtion menu.
 The last operation is current - that is if an external event set the high speed then the user used the menu to set the low speed, the recording remains at the low speed until the external event is reasserted (in this case inactive then active again to change back to high speed).
 Use the UP (↑) or DOWN (↓) Arrow Keys to select the desired input switch function and press ENTER.
 The display will return to the "Switch?
 1" display.